-For questions as to whether sustainability report in accordance with article 40a of the Accounting Directive has to be produced or other questions related to CSRD/Accounting directive, please refer to the European Commission's FAQ's on the topic.
+For questions as to whether a sustainability report in accordance with article 40(a) of the Accounting Directive has to be produced or for other questions related to the CSRD / Accounting Directive, please refer to the European Commissions FAQs on the topic.

 SRB pre-approved ED